sobolevn/git-secret/man/man7/git-secret.7.md

 echo "$GPG_PRIVATE_KEY" | tr ',' '\n' > ./private_key.gpg
 ```

-Also note: the `gpg` version on the CI/CD server **MUST MATCH** the one used locally.
-Otherwise, `gpg` decryption can fail silently, which leads to `git secret reveal` reporting `cannot find decrypted version of file` error.
+Also note: the `gpg` version on the CI/CD server **MUST INTEROPERATE** the one used locally.
+Otherwise, `gpg` decryption can fail, which leads to `git secret reveal` reporting `cannot find decrypted version of file` error.

 ## Environment Variables and Configuration